 Gas chlorination systems are usually supplied as duty-standby units so that chlorine gas is continuously available for water disinfection.
 Change-over from the duty cylinder or drum to the standby unit is via a vacuum shuttle valve.
 When the cylinder is empty, vacuum increases to such an extent that the valve shuttle is pulled over to the other side, allowing the standby cylinder to come on line.

-12.5% sodium hypochlorite undergoes gasification as it decomposes to give off oxygen gas.
+12.5% sodium hypochlorite undergoes gasification as it decomposes to give off oxygen gas and chlorate.
 This gasification can cause problems with chemical metering pumps as the gas will accumulate in the metering pump suction line, eventually making its way into the liquid end where loss of prime is the result.
 The ProMinent Gamma/L and Beta dosing pumps have solved this problem with the specially designed auto-degassing liquid end.
 Gas is removed from the suction line through a vent valve and directed back to the storage tank with a small amount of liquid.
 The clear chemical is then dosed through the discharge valve.

 Larger metering pumps (>20 L/hr) don’t usually suffer from loss of prime as the valves are much larger and the volume of chemical being pumped is also larger.

-Suction connections between the bulk sodium hypochlorite storage tank and the metering pump should be designed to minimise formation of gas pockets.
+Suction connections between the bulk sodium hypochlorite storage tank and the metering pump should be designed to minimize formation of gas pockets.
 A calibration cylinder immediately prior to the metering pump will function as a gas accumulator and allow gas to rise and vent off.
 If the suction line is run downwards from the tank to the pump, gas will rise back into the tank.